 Was there something important for your school to have known about you—something that would have helped school staff in teaching and supporting you— but your school never knew it?

-Do you have a suggestion for improving the student experience or the way educators support students in high school?
+Do you have a suggestion for improving the student experience or the way educators support students in school?

 Is there anything else you would like to share?